Menithal/Mals-VRM0-Utility/README.md

 Both Blendshapes and Springbones are defined by __Naming convention__

 As long as the blendshapes follow any of the above standards (or even **VRC ones that are mapped directly to the VSF Extended**), it will be included in the binding.
+Note that the binding is **case insensative**

 Spring Bones use a bit more of a unique convention defined for this plugin.
 They must use `_phys`, `_phys_#`, or `_phys#` naming convention inorder to be bound to the bones. *You only have to define this on the Root bones* you want in the group.

 SpringBoneColliderGroups are then automatically bound to these SpringBone definitions if they have not yet been defined.

 Spring Bone colliders use the Unity Humanoid as reference to define the position of the default Colliders.
 If these already exist on those bones, no groups will be overriden.

+Similarly, Bones named `FPV`/`FirstPersonOffset` or `FirstPersonBone` will be bound as the location of the FirstPersonOffset.

 Note this should **NOT override existing BlendshapeClips that have defined Blendshapes in them**, only ones that have not been bind.
 You will have to delete previously made BlendshapeClips if you want the tools to handle them. spring bones work in similar method, so if you have -any- customization done to a blendshapeClip, that clip is ignored.